 Postpartum Perineal Pain

 The diagnosis and management of postpartum perineal pain depends on history and physical examination.
-Because pain is rarely an isolated symptom, additional symptoms by history may also include bleeding, discharge, and or irritation.
-Some perineal pain is common with normal postpartum physiologic changes, and is typically managed with oral pain medications and Sitz baths.
+Because pain is rarely an isolated symptom, additional symptoms by history may also include bleeding, discharge, or irritation.
+Some perineal pain is common with normal postpartum physiologic changes or with healing of a perineal wound and is typically managed with oral pain medications and Sitz baths.

-Severe pain should raise suspicion for perineal wound complications which occur in approximately 7% of women who have had an obstetric anal sphincter injury (OASIS).
-Risk factors for OASIS include operative vaginal deliveries midline episiotomy, increased fetal birthweight, primiparity, Asian ethnicity, labor induction, labor augmentation, epidural anesthesia, and persistent occiput posterior position, Risk factors for perineal wound breakdown include prolonged second stage, mediolateral episiotomy, third or fourth degree laceration, operative vaginal delivery, meconium stained fluid and lack of prior vaginal delivery.
+Severe pain should raise suspicion for perineal wound complications.
+In the first 6 weeks postpartum after an obstetric anal sphincter injury (OASIS), approximately 25% of women experience wound breakdown and 20% experience wound infection.
+Risk factors for OASIS include operative vaginal deliveries, midline episiotomy, increased fetal birthweight, primiparity, labor induction, labor augmentation, epidural anesthesia, and persistent occiput posterior position.
+Risk factors for perineal wound breakdown include prolonged second stage, mediolateral episiotomy, third or fourth degree laceration, operative vaginal delivery, meconium stained fluid and lack of prior vaginal delivery.

 Early postpartum fever and worsening perineal pain suggest an infected episiotomy or laceration repair.
-The site typically appears erythematous and swollen, and may have purulent drainage.
-Treatment includes antibiotics and possible drainage and debridement.
-Mild discomfort with malodorus discharge may occur from a retained sponge, bacterial vaginosis, gonorrhea or chlamydia.
+The site typically appears erythematous, edematous, and may have purulent drainage.
+Leukocytosis would likely be present.
+Treatment options include antibiotics, possible incision and drainage in the setting of an abscess, and wound debridement.
+Mild discomfort with malodorous discharge may occur from a retained sponge, bacterial vaginosis, gonorrhea or chlamydia.

 A hematoma may be evident on examination.
 Small hematomas may be observed.
-Large hematomas may require drainage and packing, and if conservative management fails, surgical exploration.
+Large hematomas may require drainage and packing.
+If conservative management fails, surgical exploration is warranted.

 Dyspareunia, especially when accompanied by vaginal dryness and post-coital bleeding, may be related to vaginal atrophy due to breastfeeding and hormonal changes.
 Water soluble lubricants and topical estrogen may be beneficial.
 Counseling helps to reassure the patient and her partner that reduced lubrication is a temporary physiologic phenomenon.